retrorandom/retrorandom.github.io/README.md

 # pograndom.github.io

-this is for the website please click here to go: https://retrorandom.github.io/
+this is for the website please click here to go: retrorandom.lol